OngWinKent/ABMIL-CAMELYON16/README.md

-# Attention-based Deep Multiple Instance Learning for CAMELYON16
+# Attention-based Deep Multiple Instance Learning for CAMELYON16 Dataset

 This repository adapts **Attention-based Deep Multiple Instance Learning (ABMIL)** to the CAMELYON16 histopathology dataset.
 It treats each whole-slide image (WSI) as a *bag* of patch-level feature vectors and predicts whether that slide contains metastatic tissue.